Star anise oil benefits

 Uses of Star anise oil

 It is used as flavor enhances red-cooked dishes, as well as eggs simmered for a lengthy period in black tea, medicinal tea, cough mixtures, pastilles, alcoholic and soft drinks, chewing gum, confectionery, bakery products, puddings, gelatine, fruit compotes, jam sweet eat and pickles.
-It is also used to impart aroma to soaps, perfumes, dental cream, and flavor tobacco (2).
+It is also used to impart aroma to soaps, perfumes, dental creams, and flavor tobacco (2).

 Geographical distribution

-Constituents of Star Anise oil
+Star Anise oil composition

 Star anise contains 99.55% of total oil in which the major component is trans-Anethole followed by estragol and other constituents as follows (3).